Kōdai Umetsu

 Kōdai Umetsu (梅津晃大, Umetsu Kōdai) is a Japanese professional baseball pitcher for the Chunichi Dragons of Nippon Professional Baseball (NPB).

 Early career

 Born in Fukushima, Umetsu started playing baseball in Grade 2 with local club team Minami Koizumi Mets.
 Later, he would play in international tournaments in Grade 9 and 10 at Sendai Ikuei Shūkō Junior High School.

-Sendai Ikuei Gakuen High School
+Sendai Ikuei Gakuen Senior High School

-At Sendai Ikuei Gakuen High School, Umetsu was on the bench in his junior year at the 85th Japanese High School Baseball Invitational Tournament.
+At Sendai Ikuei Gakuen Senior High School, Umetsu was on the bench in his junior year at the 85th Japanese High School Baseball Invitational Tournament.
 In Summer, he didn't even make the bench but from fall was given the ace number #1.
 In June of his third year, Umetsu fractured his wrist after being hit by a pitch which sidelined him.
 In summer, he made an appearance in the Fukushima prefectural tournament which would be his last where his team would miss the top 8 for the first time in 12 years.